 A couple weeks ago I took part in my first proper photoshoot – an hour or so of awkward posing that the photographer coached me through.
 Afterwards, I changed and we went through the portraits together.
 I was genuinely mortified.
 What I saw wasn’t at all what I'd expected.
 I hated them all: every single picture.
 I cried on my way home and wondered why nobody in my family, or any of my friends, had ever told me I was ugly.

 I’ve had a complex about taking photos for years; all Tyra Banks' training via America’s Next Top Model has taught me nothing – I can’t smize and I definitely don’t know my angles.
 I've always told myself that I was just one of those people who looked better in person.
 But Snapchat changed that.
 It made me feel like I looked good, and it’s all thanks to its reverse camera.

 "I do think Snapchat filters change your facial features," says 26-year-old Dayo.
 "It’s like the perfection app."
-Over time, it’s difficult to forget that’s not what you really look like.
+And over time, it’s easy to forget that you don't actually look that "perfect".

 WATCH: Snapchat Plastic Surgeon

 This disparity between the real and staged is nothing new: anyone in their twenties can remember, after years spent honing their selfie skills with early digital cameras, how uncomfortable it was to see their first tagged photos on Facebook – catching a glimpse of what everyone else sees.
-But now, with the level of alteration Snapchat and selfie editors like Facetune provide, combined with using the apps to document ourselves multiple times a day, it isn’t a stretch to presume some of us are at risk of developing an unhealthy self-perception.
+But now, with the level of alteration Snapchat and selfie editors like Facetune provide, combined with some users using the apps to document ourselves multiple times a day, it isn’t a stretch to presume that a number of us are at risk of developing unhealthy self-perceptions.

 JME tweeted last year, "Snapchat 'filters' will be linked to body dysmorphic disorder in the near future.
 Making everybody look like MJ, with a wreath as well.
 Mad."